 Coming Together to Support Students

-When Thomas Bailey accepted a position as academic director of psychology at UMUC in 2006, it was a homecoming of sorts: Bailey graduated from UMUC in 1986 with a bachelor’s degree in business management before going on to earn an MS in human resource management systems from Chapman University, an MA in human development from the Fielding Graduate University, and a PhD in human and organizational systems from the Fielding Graduate University.
+When Thomas Bailey, now acting associate dean for The Undergraduate School, accepted a position as academic director of psychology at UMUC in 2006, it was a homecoming of sorts: Bailey graduated from UMUC in 1986 with a bachelor’s degree in business management before going on to earn an MS in human resource management systems from Chapman University, an MA in human development from the Fielding Graduate University, and a PhD in human and organizational systems from the Fielding Graduate University.

 After several months as academic director, Bailey realized the university did not have financial support efforts dedicated specifically to psychology students, and he wanted to do something about it.
 He spoke with several colleagues—Joann Altiero, Evelyn Bata, and John Gustafson—and together they created the Psychology Scholars Endowment Fund.

 Their efforts have had a direct effect on the life of Stephanie Otis.
 The Psychology Scholars Endowed Scholarship has helped her fund her education.

 "It is an honor to be a scholarship recipient," Otis said.
 "It encourages me that I am doing something right in my academic career, and it pushes me to excel."